-France has a strong tourism industry - it's actually the most visited country in the world, with more than 75 million tourists heading there each year.
+France has a strong tourism industry - it's actually the most visited country in the world, with over 75 million tourists heading there each year.
 If you are interested in working in the tourism industry, jobs are available all year round.

-Each winter, 2,000 jobs become available in hotels, restaurants and bars.
+Each winter, thousands of jobs become available in hotels, restaurants and bars.
 There's also a great demand for qualified sports instructors in both the summer and winter seasons.
 For more guidance on temporary jobs in the mountains, go to Seasonworkers Ski jobs in France .

 The French agriculture and industrial sectors are always looking for new recruits to fill a wide range of jobs, many of which are seasonal.
 The French government is alert to ecological concerns and, as a result, many eco jobs are being created.
 Jobs involving the environment, or 'green jobs' as they are often known, look set to be the future of this sector.